The Best Medicare Supplement (Medigap) Plans in Georgia

 Medigap plans typically cover costs such as copays, coinsurance and deductibles, but coverage varies by plan type.

-57% of Medicare beneficiaries in Georgia currently rely on Medigap insurance to help with their medical expenses.
-If you’re thinking about joining over 530,000 Georgians who enjoy the benefits of this supplemental insurance, the information below can help you better understand your eligibility and coverage options.
+Over 41% of Original Medicare beneficiaries in Georgia currently rely on Medigap insurance to help with their medical expenses.
+If you’re thinking about joining these Georgians who enjoy the benefits of this Medicare supplemental insurance, the information below can help you better understand your eligibility and coverage options.

 Have Medicare questions?